obrymec/simple_student_saver/README.md

 ![](https://img.shields.io/badge/sql-%2013.0-orange)
 ![](https://img.shields.io/badge/CSS-3-green)

 This small project is an academy project.
-It was developed with native Web Development Languages.
-The main goal of the project is to manage students data.
+It was developed with Native Web Development Languages.
+The main goal of the project is to save a student data inside a Database.
 The project is subdivided in two parts such as: Front-end and Back-end.
-In Front-end, we have two views: register and students data pages.
-Theses pages are using basic HTML and CSS to draw controls and JavaScript to make some HTTP requests to back-end via Node.js.
-In students data page, each student data is a JavaScript functional component designed to draw a specific user data with animation effects attached to that.
+In Front-end, we have two views: register and saved students pages.
+Theses pages are using basic HTML and CSS to draw layouts, controls and JavaScript to make some HTTP requests to Back-end via Node.js.
+In students data page, a JavaScript functional component is built to draw each specific student data with animation effects attached to that.
 In Back-end, a simple Node.js API is developed to get and treat client requests.
 Express.js is used as a server to run this project.
-Note that each student data is stored into a local Database like SQLite.
+Note that each student data is stored into a local Database called SQLite.
 The communication between Front-end and Back-end uses AJAX and data transfer uses JSON language.

 ## Final result
 This is the final result of the project:<br/><br/>